 Industrial Hemp Research Pilot Program Overview

 Industrial Hemp requires a KDA License to Grow, Handle, Process, or Market

 Please note, in the document the name listed in the “License Holder” column is the name in which the license is issued, either by individual or by company.
-The listed county is the Kentucky county where sites are licensed to grow or process industrial hemp, and you may see multiple listings for a License Holder if they are operating in multiple counties.
+The listed county is the primary Kentucky county of operation.

 Kentucky licensed processors, handlers, and brokers are given the option to make their contact information available on our Processor/Handler List.
 Some License Holders have also voluntarily provided their contact information for the purpose of selling hemp seeds and transplants to other license holders on the KDA Seed and Transplant Providers List.
 Current lists are located on this page in the right sidebar under the heading “Forms & Documents” (mobile devices scroll down).

 Goals and Growth of the Research Program

 “My strategic objective,” states Commissioner Ryan Quarles “is to position the Commonwealth’s growers and processors to ultimately prevail as national leaders in industrial hemp production.”

 There is intense interest and enthusiasm across the Commonwealth for this historic crop.
 The Department seeks to build a body of knowledge on hemp agronomics that will lay a solid foundation for a thriving industry should hemp be removed from the federal government’s list of controlled substances.